Cyprus

 Cypriot Ttavas Slow-Cooked Dish Recipe

-Ttavas is a classic Cypriot dish, known for its rich, hearty flavours.
+Ttavas is a classic Cypriot dish, known for its rich and delicious flavours.
 Traditionally slow-cooked, this dish combines tender meat, rice or potatoes, and aromatic spices, creating a comforting meal.
 Here’s a step-by-step recipe for making Ttavas.

 Ingredients: (Serves 4-6)